 Dates and Times:

-The main Kaizen Live! experience will be held May 24 and May 25 (sold out)
+The main Kaizen Live! experience will be held October 3 and 4

-- This optional workshop will be held on Tuesday May 23 (space remains) – $299 per attendee
+- This optional workshop will be held on Wednesday October 2 \ – $299 per attendee — and early bird pricing applies.

 Contact us to be registered and invoiced… you’ll be able to pay online with a credit card.

 After our first event in 2015, the voice of the customer told us that it would have been helpful for some people to get more of a “Kaizen 101” discussion before “going to see” at Franciscan.
-If you register for “Kaizen Live!” on the 24th and 25th, you’ll get access to some online education… but some people would prefer to discuss the concepts in person.
+If you register for the main “Kaizen Live!” event, you’ll get access to some online education in advance… but some people would prefer to discuss the concepts in person.

 Discounted group pricing is available.
 Bring a team and let them learn Kaizen together!